Win-loss analysis tells you why you lost the deal. We tell you what that buyer is saying about you right now.

 Every line in your CRM is your side of the deal.
 Not fabricated, not useless, just the seller's version.
 The buyer's version never entered the system.

-AI has helped revenue leaders be more efficient and automate at a level that was not possible five years ago.
+AI and sales frameworks have helped revenue leaders be more efficient and automate at a level that was not possible five years ago.
 These tools are genuinely powerful.
-They all share the same blind spot.
+None of them can tell you what your buyers really think about you.

 Call recording and conversational intelligence